 - Operational capability – Operations and supply chain people who understand how products are made and delivered to customers.

-- Business planning – Finance teams and business leaders who review the projected forecast and profit and loss of business opportunities.
+- Business planning – Finance teams and business leaders who review the forecast and profit and loss.

 Idea inspire people